+31 (0)88 86 86 110

 The U.S.A charges tax and import duties that apply to the majority of imports.
 However, the amount of duties and tax depends on the value of the goods shipped.

 Section 321 is a type of informal entry that allows for the release of shipments valued $800 or less at the U.S. border.
 Shipments released under Section 321 are free of duty and tax.

 To be cleared under Section 321, a shipment must not exceed $800 in value and may not be part of a single order or contract with a value above $800.
 U.S. Customs and Border Protection may also refuse to release a shipment under Section 321 if they suspect a security risk.
 What’s considered a security risk may vary for different kinds of merchandise.

 What can you send?

-Certain goods may not be imported in the U.S.A. and certainly not under 321 clearance.
-These goods should be imported via other means.
+There are certain goods that may not be imported into the U.S.A. and won’t be considered for 321 clearance.
+If absolutely necessary, these goods should be imported via other routes.

-The following goods may not be sent by mail under any circumstance:
+The following goods should not be sent by mail under any circumstance:

 - Explosive objects and substances